From creamy brown sugar concoctions to healthy-ish options

 The Whale Tea

-Uber popular Chinese tea brand The Whale Tea that’s known for their insane, overly-decadent teas has finally arrived in Singapore, with their wide and interesting range of drink selections.
+Uber popular Chinese tea brand The Whale Tea is best known for their insane, overly-decadent teas and a wide and interesting range of drink selections.
 There’s the Volcanic Collagen Series which carries the Volcanic Sapphire Whale, as well as the Whale Crystal Series comprising the Blue Whale, Beluga and Orca—all as pretty as they are adorably-named.
-Plus, you can even get some creamy soft serves like their signature Golden Cocktail Coca Ice Cream and Electric Sea Salt Ice Cream.
+Plus, you can even get creamy soft serves like their signature Golden Cocktail Coca Ice Cream and Electric Sea Salt Ice Cream.
 Feel free to order both the drinks and soft serves, then get creative with how you want to consume ‘em.

 Unique tea beverages

 You may have spotted these ombre-coloured cups all across Instagram when it first debuted.
 Bobbii Frutii has some of the prettiest concoctions in the business with even more whimsical names such as Love in a Summer Rain, Mermaid Tears, Pandora’s Treasure and the most relatable, Don’t Want To Work.
 Most popular among the crowd is blue-to-yellow ombre Mermaid’s Tears, which comprises an ice-blended Butterfly Pea extract, mango juice, honey, yogurt and Butterfly Pea pearls.

 Though these guys are most notable for their cheese teas, boozy bubble teas are also an option at HeyTea.
 Their first activation of alcoholic teas happened earlier this year at their Clarke Quay outlet, with the introduction of four drinks spiked with various spirits: Summer Fiesta, Winter Solace, Spring Fling, and Autumn Ashes.

 Most refreshing fruit teas